Broadest financial inclusion program in Africa

 - Payment card - The payment application turns the Nigerian national ID card into a tool for payments or can be used at ATMs or for transfers.
 It will offer millions of Nigerians – most of whom have never had access to a banking service – the security, convenience, and reliability of electronic payments with 13 applications, including MasterCard's prepaid payment technology.

-In a second phase, complementary applications such as a drivers' license or e-services, including eVoting, eHealth, or eTransport, will be implemented.
+In the second phase, complementary applications such as a drivers' license or e-services, including eVoting, eHealth, or eTransport, will be implemented.

 According to the National press, 37m Nigerians were registered as of October 2019.
 Over 30m ID cards have been issued.

-41,5m Nigerians have been registered as of May 2020, according to the Director-General of the National Identity Management Commission (NIMC), Aliyu Aziz.
+54m Nigerians have been registered as of May 2021, according to the National Identity Management Commission (NIMC) website.

 Needless to say that the registration of an additional 100m Nigerians in the next three to five years is an incredible challenge.